Positive and Contented

 Frasier Crane (my psych consultant) made a big impact on me when I first saw him.
 He was clearly very knowledgeable, but also very direct in a no-nonsense but still respectful way.
 He cottoned on to my self-testing myself on short-term memory matters and told me I must stop it.
 I immediately did this and it helped enormously, I still don't do it and I never will as it is counterproductive.
 I don't apologise to Ruth anymore for forgetting simple things, it's such a relief.
 I've had to learn to defer these feelings, my mum's dementia symptoms have helped me understand the psychology, she was always apologising to me for her forgetfulness and I saw how frustrating it was for me as the recipient of needless apologies.
 I still enjoy long-term memory testing and do it a lot, I find this very satisfying.
 I did a lot of jigsaws during recovery, I started at 250 pieces then quickly went to 1000 pieces.
 To give me confidence I was making progress on a particular jigsaw, I kept a record of how many pieces I'd put in as I used to think I've only done "2 pieces in the last 10 minutes", when the truth was I'd actually done 15 or so.
 I then developed this into having a 'stop time' after I'd done 50 pieces say, rather than just some arbitrary time, or when dinner was ready!

-I had a bicycle helmet sat in the shed doing nothing for about three years prior to my RTC.
+I had a bicycle helmet sat in the shed doing nothing for about three years prior to my TBI.
 It was only Ruth's nagging at me on bike rides to wear my damned helmet which finally triggered me to do the sensible thing.
-After riding bicycles for perhaps a thousand times over my forty-five year lifetime, I started wearing my helmet a month or so before I had my RTC.
+After riding bicycles for perhaps a thousand times over my forty-five year lifetime, I started wearing my helmet a month or so before I had my TBI.
 There's a lesson everyone should take heed of: put your bicycle helmet on.
 There's more to wearing a helmet than it simply saving your life, for lesser accidents it might lessen the severity of any damage inflicted and make a satisfactory recovery possible.